Nobel laureates call for end to TV's "Stars Earn Stripes"

 The competition show, due to air for the first time on Monday evening, puts eight celebrities such as singer Nick Lachey and politician Sarah Palin’s husband Todd, through military-style training, including helicopter drops and long-range weapons firing.

-But in an open letter to NBC Entertainment Chairman Bob Greenblatt, the Nobel prize winners said that ”preparing for war is neither amusing nor entertaining.
+In an open letter to NBC Entertainment Chairman Bob Greenblatt, the Nobel Prize winners said that “preparing for war is neither amusing nor entertaining.”

 ”It is our belief that this program pays homage to no one anywhere and continues and expands on an inglorious tradition of glorifying war and armed violence.

 “Real war is down in the dirt deadly.
-People — military and civilians — die in ways that are anything but entertaining,” the letter added.
+People — military and civilians — die in ways that are anything but entertaining,” the letter said.

 Tutu, 80, won his Nobel in 1984 for efforts to end apartheid in South Africa.
 He was joined in the letter by American anti-landmines campaigner Jody Williams, Mairead Maguire and Betty Williams of Northern Ireland, former East Timor President Jose Manuel Ramos-Horta, Argentine artist Adolfo Perez Esquivel, Rigoberta Menchu Tum of Guatemala and Iranian lawyer Dr. Shirin Ebadi.